uclahs-cds/pipeline-call-sSV/README.md

 | work_dir	| no	| path |	Path of working directory for Nextflow.
 When included in the sample config file, Nextflow intermediate files and logs will be saved to this directory.
 With ucla_cds, the default is /scratch and should only be changed for testing/development.
 Changing this directory to /hot or /tmp can lead to high server latency and potential disk space limitations, respectively. |
 | verbose |	yes |	boolean	| If set to true, the values of input channels will be printed, can be used for debugging|

-An example of this NextFlow Input Parameters Config can be found [here](config/template.config).
+An example of the NextFlow Input Parameters Config file can be found [here](config/template.config).

 ## Outputs